mooreniemi/infection/README.md

 Technically, the approximate algorithm can give us the exact one for free, but as I said it performs exponentially.
 So in the optional problem I actually tried to do a bit better than that.

+### exact partial infection

 > write a version of limited_infection that infects exactly the number of users specified and fails if that’s not possible (this can be (really) slow)

 To get an exact solution in better than exponential time, I tried an implementation of a dynamic programming algorithm for subset sum.
 This gives us psuedo-polynomial time, which is still pretty darn slow for large numbers.
 (It also uses a lot of space for our table!)
 One thought I had was we could scale our numbers to get better performance, but then the algorithm wouldn't give exact answers.

 I ended up solving approximate and exact implementations in the opposite order (I did the exact one first), out of my own curiosity in dynamic programming.
 I wouldn't usually do things out of priority order during normal working time, but I gave myself a break on this exercise. :)

+## footnotes

+1. It isn't a daily occurance that I need to use an algorithm like Breadth-First Search or Depth-First Search, but it does come up.
+The most recent time was implementing a microservice that handled settings for different communities (also called fleets) at Zipcar.
+Essentially if a parent community had a setting turned on, we wanted that setting to be inherited.
+This was an easier case of the project problem I think, in that the relations weren't commutative.
+(Or in other words, it was a tree.)